-The structure of the compensation system and the assessment of individual compensation are guided by the German Stock Corporation Act (AktG) and the German Corporate Governance Code in the version dated February 7, 2017.
+The structure of the compensation system and the assessment of individual compensation are guided by the German Stock Corporation Act (AktG) and, with regard to compensation for 2020, by the German Corporate Governance Code in the version dated February 7, 2017, for the last time.
+The revised compensation system for the Executive Board of Merck KGaA, Darmstadt, Germany, will take into account the recommendations of the German Corporate Governance Code in the version dated December 16, 2019.
 Within the regulatory framework conditions, the objective is to offer the Executive Board members a competitive compensation package in line with market practice.